isc-projects/kea/doc/sphinx/arm/netconf.rst

 -  ``socket-url`` - the HTTP URL for the ``http`` socket type (default ``http://127.0.0.1:8000/``).

-user     contexts can store arbitrary data as long as they are in valid JSON syntax and their top-level element is a map (i.e. the data must be enclosed in curly brackets).
+User contexts can store arbitrary data as long as they are in valid JSON syntax and their top-level element is a map (i.e. the data must be enclosed in curly brackets).
 They are accepted at the NETCONF entry, i.e. below the top-level, managed-service entry, and control-socket